 Uni (Back Bay)

-Takeout: Order from a separate takeout menu by calling the restaurant directly, or get delivery via third-party apps.
+Takeout: Order from a separate takeout menu online, or get delivery via third-party apps.

 Alden & Harlow (Harvard Square)

-A “Best of Boston” chef by Boston magazine, chef Michael Scelfo’s New American dinner and weekend brunch spot calls a handsome subterranean space of Cambridge’s historic Brattle Hall home — but the food is no basement fare.
-Here, shareable plates and larger options lean vegetarian, with other New England-inspired favorites: Grilled broccoli with squash hummus; housemade chips with three-onion dip; seared Bluefin tuna that finds a surprising sweet-sour kick thanks to pickled apple butter.
-Instead of multiple spins on the pub grub classic, the singular burger is a thick, smoky Black Angus patty topped with secret sauce and cheese chips, with only around 40 available per night.
+James Beard Award semifinalist Michael Scelfo’s new American spot is set in a handsome subterranean space at Cambridge’s historic Brattle Hall—but the food is no basement fare.
+Here, shareable plates and larger options lean vegetarian, with other New England-inspired favorites including grilled broccoli with squash hummus, housemade chips with three-onion dip, and seared bluefin tuna that finds a surprising sweet-sour kick thanks to pickled apple butter.
+Instead of multiple spins on the pub grub classic, the single burger here is a thick smoky black angus patty topped with secret sauce and a house-made roll, with only around 40 available per night.

 La Brasa (East Somerville)

-Before opening La Brasa in 2014, owner and executive chef Daniel Bojorquez cut his teeth working with Boston culinary giant Frank McClelland at the iconic L’Espalier and Sel de la Terre.
-Now, Bojorquez updates staid steakhouse staples with inspirations from his homeland of Mexico.
-Cilantro chimichurri sings atop grilled flank steak, with even the humble Caesar salad finding new life with charred jalapeño dressing and cojita cheese, with toasted pepitas and tortillas for crunch.
-The corn tortillas are made fresh to order, and the smell from the wood-fire grill fills the hip, industrial space.
+Before opening La Brasa in 2014, owner and executive chef Daniel Bojorquez cut his teeth with Boston culinary giant Frank McClelland at the iconic L’Espalier and Sel de la Terre.
+Now, Bojorquez updates steakhouse staples with inspirations from his homeland of Mexico.
+Cilantro chimichurri sings atop grilled flank steak, and even the humble Caesar salad finds new life thanks to charred-jalapeño dressing, Cotija cheese, and toasted pepitas and tortillas for crunch.
+The corn tortillas here are made fresh to order, and the smell from the wood-fire grill fills the hip, industrial space.

 Dining at the restaurant: La Brasa is open for indoor dining.

-Takeout: The restaurant is open for both takeout and delivery via the website and telephone.
+Takeout: The restaurant is open for both takeout and delivery via the website and phone.